juliegruson/Java-debugging/ACTIVITY.md

       * The static variable MetricConverter.NOT_A_DRAGON_APOCALYPSE and a related field is key to this.
 Screenshots should  be used to demonstrate identifying whether they are set as expected.
      * The call stack leading to areas which were considered relevant to solving the bug.
-     * Breakpoints which were helpful
+     * Breakpoints which were helpful.

 # Evaluation of the Skill
 This skill will be validated by providing evidence of debugging a Java bug using a scientific method, a failing test and